Skip to content

 Memory has long been a central focus of neuroscience and psychology, with extensive research exploring how information is encoded, stored, and received by the brain.
 A groundbreaking new study had introduced the possibility that memory processes may also be occuring outside the brain.

-Midterms and Caffeine: A Match Made in the Brain
+Midterms and caffeine: A match made in the brain

 by Athina Sitou, Contributing Writer Why does getting a hot cup of tea or coffee make studying feel more enjoyable? … More